-Caverion’s external loans are subject to a financial covenant based on the ratio of the Group’s net debt to EBITDA according to the confirmed calculation principles.
+Caverion’s external loans are subject to a financial covenant based on the ratio of the Group’s net debt to EBITDA according to the calculation principles confirmed with the lending parties.
 The financial covenant shall not exceed 3.5:1.
-At the end of March, the Group’s Net debt to EBITDA was 1.0x according to the confirmed calculation principles.
+Caverion is in compliance with the quarterly monitored financial covenant.

 The short-term risks related to the lack of availability of materials and supply as well as the increase in material prices were presented as short-term risks in the Board of Director’s Report presented in the Annual Review of 2021.
 These risks are still valid and even more significant due to the Ukraine crisis.
 The same applies to the risk of rising energy and fuel prices.
 Possible problems with the availability and cost of materials, labour, energy and fuel may impact the operating environment in the near future.
 These risks have already partly materialised.
 The key measures how Caverion is managing the situation include price increase clauses in tenders and agreements covering these costs.

 Cyber risks have increased due to the Ukraine crisis.
 There have been concrete cases of cyber-attacks on business enterprises and government authorities.
 Government authorities have warned of an increasing amount of cyber-attacks.
 Caverion has improved the company’s cyber security operations and technologies continuously and is well prepared against cyber security threats.
 However, it cannot be excluded that also Caverion could face cyber-attacks with potential impact on operations.

 The corona pandemic continued to negatively impact Caverion’s business in the first nine months of 2022.
 While there was less impact on the demand, the level of sick leaves was particularly high in the Nordics and also higher than normally in Central Europe especially during the first half of the year 2022.
 In the third quarter, the effects of the pandemic started to normalise but it still had an impact on business.